 (Note: 1 is highly required, 2 is required, 3 is not necessarily required, 4 is not required and 5 is highly not required)

-Source: Primary data collected through schedule
+Source: Primary data collected through schedule from where ??

 With the help of the above table we can say that working capital availability is the most important factor to decide the growth of the company followed by financial estimation, demand estimation and Quality control system.
 Waste minimization and Inventory